guidobouman/thesis/Documents/Thesis/Thesis.markdown

  - A web of brains
  - Collective data
- - Knowledge is given, no need to memorize trivial facts
+ - Knowledge is given, no need to memorise trivial facts
  - Creating relations as future of learning

 A sketch on the possibilities with BCI.
 Warning speculations

 ## First stage: Brains to internet
-Alot of problems if it would be the current internet.
+A lot of problems if it would be the current internet.
 Rethink semantics?
 Connecting a couple of database just like apps to the human mind.
 From limited to unlimited.
 I suspect Wikipedia will be first.

 ### Problems